Six attributes of a good service designer

 Service design is a calling and a passion.

 A friend told me how he decided to become a service designer.
 He’d heard a case study of a company that wanted to create the best train seating out there, with on-demand video player and other gadgets.
-When the company hired an agency create an awesome train seat, the service designers went out and collected user insights.
+When the company hired an agency to create an awesome train seat, the service designers went out and collected user insights.

 They talked to travellers at the railway station and figured out what frustrated them the most.
 The designers mapped out the service journey and followed the travellers from point A to point Z, asking questions along the way.